La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 👉 Between 3°C and -18°C (37°F to 0°F)

-This is where the Webasto Air Top 2000 or Autoterm 2D shine ✨: they are perfect for maintaining good heat in your van. 🚐🔥
+This is where the Webasto Air Top 2000 or the Autoterm 2D shine ✨: they are perfect for maintaining good warmth in your van. 🚐🔥

 👉 Between -18°C and -26°C (0°F to -15°F)